 Through funding from the National Science Foundation (NSF), the Archaeometry Laboratory supports research internships for graduate students in Archaeology or related fields that integrate an archaeological focus.
 The program supports lab-based thesis research in provenance or migration studies using facilities, instrumentation, and mentorship available at MURR.

 Successful applicants will have the opportunity to conduct analyses toward their own dissertation research under the training and mentorship of senior research group member.
 It is expected that the intern will participate in ongoing lab activities, including sample preparation, analysis, and statistical interpretation of compositional data on a half-time basis, while spending the remainder of their time completing their own self-directed research.

-Applicants to the program must provide a 5-7-page research proposal that outlines their project goals, sampling strategy, timeline, and intellectual merit.
-Specific criteria are detailed in the application forms that are available when a call for proposals is active.
-Positions for the 2021-22 cycle are currently filled.
-We expect to open the next call for applications in Spring 2022.
+Applicants to the program must provide a 3-5-page research proposal that outlines their project goals, sampling strategy, timeline, and intellectual merit.
+Specific criteria are detailed in the application forms.

-Research residencies through the internship program range from 4-10 months and the candidate is expected to maintain residence in Columbia (MO) for the duration of the term.
-A monthly stipend of $1,800 is provided.
+Research residencies through the internship program range from 4-6 months and the candidate is expected to maintain residence in Columbia (MO) for the duration of the term.
+A minimum monthly stipend of $2,000 is provided.

 For more details on the program, eligibility, and research facilities see our FAQ section below.

 Applications to the NSF-funded internship program are reviewed by senior research faculty at the Archaeometry Lab.
 Projects are evaluated on the following criteria: (1) quality of research design, (2) achievable project timeline, (3) demonstrated access to research materials, (4) budget support, (5) overall fit for the program.